Iguazu Falls Tours and Tickets

 You need your passport (and Maybe a visa)

-Visa requirements depend on your nationality.
+Visa requirements vary depending on your nationality:

 Family driving a car